jgieseler/solarmach/README.rst

    plot_sun_body_line = True                        # plot straight line between Sun and body long_offset = 270                                # longitudinal offset for polar plot; defines where Earth's longitude is (by default 270, i.e., at "6 o'clock")
    reference_vsw = 400                              # define solar wind speed at reference
-   return_plot_object = False                        # figure and axis object of matplotib are returned, allowing further adjustments to the figure transparent = False                              # make output figure background transparent numbered_markers = True                          # plot each body with a numbered marker filename = 'Solar-MACH_'+date.replace(' ', '_')  # define filename of output figure
+   return_plot_object = False                       # figure and axis object of matplotib are returned, allowing further adjustments to the figure transparent = False                              # make output figure background transparent markers = 'numbers'                              # use 'numbers' or 'letters' for the body markers (use False for colored squares) filename = 'Solar-MACH_'+date.replace(' ', '_')  # define filename of output figure

    # initialize